egonw/cdk-cxsmiles/docs/liebisch.md

 The Liebisch abbrevations are a shorthand notation for lipid structures.
 This is particularly useful when the lipid is incompletely characterized [<a href="#citeref1">1</a>,<a href="#citeref2">2</a>].

+## CXSMILES

-For example, we can use the following code to depict `CE 16:1`, using CXSMILES as intermediate step:
+We can use the following code to depict `CE 16:1`, using CXSMILES as intermediate step:

 **Script** [code/DepictLipidAbbrev.groovy](code/DepictLipidAbbrev.code.md)
 ```groovy